Bi-Lo (Australia): History

-However, Coles Group announced in March 2007 it was "pausing" the re-branding of Bi-Lo stores to Coles, following the poor results of the 129 stores re-branded thus far.
-Market analysts commented that the conversion program was unsuccessful due to Coles' transforming of stores in affluent areas first, the replacement of Bi-Lo's budget items with more expensive equivalents, and the removal of trademark budget meat packs.
+However, in March 2007, Coles Group announced that it was "pausing" the rebranding of Bi-Lo stores following poor results from the 129 stores rebranded by that point.
+Market analysts said the conversion program had been unsuccessful because Coles first converted stores in affluent areas, replaced Bi-Lo's budget items with more expensive equivalents, and removed Bi-Lo's trademark budget meat packs.

-Reflecting on the failed conversion strategy later in 2007, Coles chief operating officer Mick McMahon stated "a strategy you can't execute is probably not the right strategy".
+Reflecting on the failed conversion strategy later in 2007, Coles chief operating officer Mick McMahon stated that "a strategy you can't execute is probably not the right strategy".

 In October 2008, Coles stated it was planning to create a discount supermarket chain to replace the remaining Bi-Lo stores.
 In 2009, Coles stated it would sell eight of the remaining Bi-Lo stores to rival chain Foodworks.

-Further stores were closed or marked for closure due to poor performance and small store size, including Armidale and Merimbula.
+Further stores were closed or marked for closure due to poor performance and small store size, including stores in Armidale and Merimbula.

 At its peak, Bi-Lo had more than 180 stores and employed 13,600 people.
-By September 2009, only 60 stores remained, 39 stores in New South Wales.
-19 stores in Queensland and 2 stores in Victoria At the end of December 2014, that number had decreased to seven stores.
-As at March 2016 with the closure of Warwick and Alderley (both later reopened as Coles) in Queensland and as of April 2016 Coles take over of the Lisarow store in New South Wales left only one store remaining at Shailer Park, Queensland.
-This store closed on 30 June 2017, ending the Bi-Lo brand after 38 years in operation.
+By September 2009, only 60 stores remained: 39 in New South Wales, 19 in Queensland and 2 in Victoria.
+By the end of December 2014, that number had fallen to seven.
+Following the closure of the Warwick and Alderley stores in Queensland in March 2016 (both later reopened as Coles) and Coles' takeover of the Lisarow store in New South Wales in April 2016, only one Bi-Lo store remained, at Shailer Park, Queensland.
+It closed on 30 June 2017, ending the Bi-Lo brand after 38 years of operation.

 Advertising

-The tag-line "Extra Value for You" was used between 1999 and 2003, which was replaced by "Why Pay More!"
-Between 2000 and 2005, TV cook Iain Hewitson was the face of Bi-Lo and Newmart supermarkets across Australia, with Bi-Lo sponsoring and supplying his cooking shows.
-In late 2005, a stylised Bi-Lo docket was adopted as Bi-Lo's mascot and its use replaced Hewitson.
-At this time, the tag-line "It's the total of the docket that counts!" was used.
+The tagline "Extra Value for You" was used from 1999 to 2003, when it was replaced by "Why Pay More!"
+Between 2000 and 2005, television cook Iain Hewitson was the face of Bi-Lo and Newmart supermarkets across Australia, with Bi-Lo sponsoring and supplying his cooking shows.
 In 2003, a campaign recording customer answers to "Why do you shop at Bi-Lo?" was used.
-In 2007 amid the Coles conversion, an election-style campaign also featured the stylised Bi-Lo Docket with the tag "Reduce the total of your docket!"
+In late 2005, a stylised Bi-Lo docket was adopted as Bi-Lo's mascot, replacing Hewitson.
+At this time, the tagline "It's the total of the docket that counts!" was used.
+In 2007, amid the Coles conversion, an election-style campaign also featured the stylised Bi-Lo Docket with the tagline "Reduce the total of your docket!"
 Former slogans included "We Do, You Do" and "Cheap Groceries".